4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. Offer a conference with the applicant or registrant to discuss the unagreed issues.

-6. Forward Form 2363 to have the Form 637 Indicator removed from IDRS.
+6. Forward Form 2363 to have the Form 637 indicator removed from the BMF account in IDRS, if present.
 Refer to IRM 4.24.24.5.1 for additional information.

-9. Close the case file on ERCS.
+9. Close the IMS case file on ERCS.

 1. Concur with the appeal and have the registration approved.